-Parameters Default Description Enable You can select to enable "Application Layer Gateway", then the router will let that application correctly pass though the NAT gateway.
+Parameters Default Description Enable You can select to enable "Application Layer Gateway" of an application and then the router will let that application correctly pass though the NAT gateway.

 Click Apply> at the bottom of the screen to save the above configurations.
 You can now configure other advance sections or start using the router (with the advance settings in place)